jefftriplett/jefftriplett.github.io/_drafts/how-do-i-test-1000-objects-in-django/index.md

 category = baker.make("news.Category")
 ```

-So that's great for one instance, but how do you create 1,000 objects to test against?
-Here is another example modified from their [docs](https://model-bakery.readthedocs.io/en/latest/basic_usage.html#more-than-one-instance):
+To create 1,000 categories to test with, we pass the optional `_quantity` parameter to to our `baker.make` method.
+Here is another example based on the docs [docs](https://model-bakery.readthedocs.io/en/latest/basic_usage.html#more-than-one-instance):

 <!-- embedme src/example-02.py -->
 ```python